nataliecardot/100-days-of-code/r2-log.md

 **Notes:**
 * __Composition__ is combining simple functions together to create complex functions.
 This is a key way in which React constructs UI.
-* __Declarative vs imperative__ programming: Declarative is saying what you want done and leaving the work to another entity, whereas declarative means doing the work.
+* __Declarative vs imperative__ programming: Declarative is saying what you want done and leaving the work to another entity, whereas imperative means doing the work.
 For example, to maintain a comfortable temperature in the car, an imperative method would be fiddling with the knobs continuously, whereas a declarative method would be if you had a voice-activated system to which you could *declare* what temperature you wanted the car to be.
 You declare state and markup then React does the imperative work of keeping the DOM in sync.

   Declarative: expresses logic of computation without describing its control flow (control flow is order in which individual statements, instructions or function calls of an imperative program are executed or evaluated)
   Imperative: uses statements that change a program's state.